ducin/ducin.dev/posts/modular-frontend-monolith.md

 ---

+disclaimer:
+- if you're passionate about new features of your favorite framework, stop reading ;)
+- you won't find the new stuff from react v19 or angular v18.2.
+If that's what you're excited about, you might want to see some recent tutorials instead :P
+- yes, a typical frontend dev might be more interested in topics like to tailwind or not to tailwind...
+- so this one is for you only if you care how is your application shaped from a higher-level perspective

+---

 - why modularity is important
   - modularity is an ambiguous term, different people assign it with different meaning, even the same individuals tend to attach different meanings to what "modularity" is, depending on what they want to prove at the moment
   - as a result, the vague term leads to high confidence of each codebase being highly modular.
 But in practice it turns out that, as applications grow, high coupling tends to prove that the codebase was often never really modular.
   - that's why I want to dive deeper into the topic.
+- what's the whole point of modularity - why should you even care about such abstract topic
+  - adapt changes more easily

 ---

 - motivation
-  - my goal, as you'll be analyzing the 3 modularity styles in the second part of the article, is to make you recognize them from the projects you've worked in
+  - as you'll be analyzing the 3 modularity styles in the upcoming posts of the series, is to make you recognize them from the projects you've worked in, I want you to focus on the challenges you've faced in the past
-  - taking a huge zoom-out, I want you to focus on the challenges you've faced in the past - and **connect the dots**.
+  - my goal is to make you take a huge zoom-out from the code perspective to the higher-level design perspective - and **connect the dots** between design decisions and the challenges you've been facing.
 I want you to realize that how you design your modules affects long-term maintenance crucially.
-  - eventually, my goal is to spark reflection.
+  - eventually, my goal is to spark reflection and challenge how you modularize your applications

 ---